JGerich/API_JSON_user_choice_weather_program/README.md

 - City name
 - Latitude and Longitude (geographical coordinates to retrieve location-specific weather details)

-The program will display the current temperature, the high temperature for the day, and the low temperature for the day.

 # To use this program, sign up for a free API key at OpenWeatherMap at https://home.openweathermap.org/users/sign_up.
 Once you have the API key, it can be used to request weather data via the OpenWeatherMap API endpoints.